10 Most Inspiring Travel Memoirs of All Time

 #6 The Gringo Trail

-#7 Into The Wild
+#7 Into the Wild

 Into the Wild by Jon Krakauer examines the true life story of a young man named Chris McCandless who abandoned all his worldly possessions, burned all his money and walked deep into the Alaskan wilderness.